-A native of Wilmington, DE, Reece picked up his first guitar at the age of two, took the requisite guitar lessons in grade school, and cut his teeth in the local chapter of School of Rock, playing the classics from the Beatles to AC/DC in the school’s prestigious house band, DE-team.
-Drawing on his own musical influences, such as Smallpools and Andrew McMahon in the Wilderness, Reece began expressing himself through songwriting.
+A native of Wilmington, Delaware, indie pop singer-songwriter Reece Ratliff picked up his first guitar at the age of two, took the requisite guitar lessons in grade school, and cut his teeth in his local chapter of School of Rock, playing the classics from the Beatles to AC/DC in the school’s prestigious house band, DE-Team.
+Drawing on his own musical influences, such as Christian French and Lauv, Ratliff began expressing himself through songwriting.

-A live performer to watch, Reece has already wowed audiences from top area stages like The Queen, and the Baby Grand at Wilmington’s Grand Opera house, where he participated in the finals of “Musikarmageddon,” an annual showcase of Delaware’s most promising up-and-coming artists.
-Reece will be booking tour dates, both solo and full band, following the drop date of the EP in the spring of 2019.
-Take the plunge into I’ll Take The Fall - you’re in for an exciting ride.
+A live performer to watch, Ratliff has already wowed audiences from top regional stages like The Queen, The Bowery Electric, and the Baby Grand at Wilmington’s Grand Opera house, where he participated in the finals of “Musikarmageddon,” an annual showcase of Delaware’s most promising up-and-coming artists.
+Ratliff will be booking tour dates in support of the new record in the coming year.